Flexible Split Survivorship Trust

 - If you wish the appointed trustees to have overall discretionary powers to decide who will receive payment of death benefit if the survivor dies within 30 days (with the settlors having the flexibility to nominate default beneficiaries).

-- If you have decided that a Flexible Split Survivorship Trust is suitable for your client, please complete our electronic trust form.
+- If you have decided that a Flexible Split Survivorship Trust is suitable for your client, please complete our e-signature trust form.
 OR

 - If you prefer to use our editable PDF form, please send us the completed and signed trust documentation as soon as possible.
 This means that you can complete the form and email it to your client for them to print and sign.